miladezzat/milad-blog-posts/data/blog/upload-file-by-nodejs-progress-bar.md

     const divOutput = document.getElementById("divOutput"); // get the output file
     const f = document.getElementById("f"); // get the file input
 ```
-4. We will use the `FileReader` object to read the files by browsers as chuncks from more information about `FileReader` you can visit <a href='https://developer.mozilla.org/en-US/docs/Web/API/FileReader'>https://developer.mozilla.org/en-US/docs/Web/API/FileReader</a>
+4. We will use the `FileReader` object to read the files by browsers as chunks from more information about `FileReader` you can visit [https://developer.mozilla.org/en-US/docs/Web/API/FileReader](https://developer.mozilla.org/en-US/docs/Web/API/FileReader)

 5. `const fileReader = new FileReader();` create instance for filereader
 6. `const theFile = f.files[0];` get the file
 7. `fileReader.onload`, this method listen on load file
-8. calculate the number of chuncks of file, ` const chunkCount = Math.floor((ev.target.result.byteLength / (1024 * 1024)) * 0.5) + 1;`
+8. calculate the number of chunks of file, ` const chunkCount = Math.floor((ev.target.result.byteLength / (1024 * 1024)) * 0.5) + 1;`
-9. `const CHUNK_SIZE = ev.target.result.byteLength / chunkCount;` chunck size
+9. `const CHUNK_SIZE = ev.target.result.byteLength / chunkCount;` chunk size
 10. `const fileName = uuid() + '-' + theFile.name;` create unique file name for uploaded file
 11. uuid, this is a method to create unique id for file,
 ```js